Retail Fraud Defense in Ann Arbor, Michigan

 With a focus on avoiding serious punishment for shoplifting in Ann Arbor, we will fight for a resolution without jail or a conviction.
 We will forcefully fight your case to protect your freedom throughout the criminal process.

 Let a Defense Attorney Fight Your Charges

 Frequently, people who commit retail fraud or shoplifting regret it instantly.
 They may have made an impulsive decision or had contributing mental health issues.
 An exceptional lawyer will fight to convince the prosecutor and judge of the treatment of these issues rather than criminal punishment.
-With our experience guiding thousands of clients through retail fraud charges, all with unique and individualized cases, we are committed to helping you.
+With our experience guiding and helping thousands of clients through retail fraud charges, all with unique and individualized cases, we are committed to helping you.
 We understand that this may be a mistake and often involves those with no criminal history.
-You need an Ann Arbor retail fraud defense attorney who will fight to keep a conviction off your record.
+It would be best if you had an Ann Arbor retail fraud defense attorney who would fight to keep a conviction off your record.

 Criminal lawyers fight for your individualized and unique case

 These crimes are often the result of a misunderstanding, a moment of thoughtlessness, or an impulsive decision.
 When we consult our clients, we commonly find something occurring during the time of the incident that is anxiety and stress-provoking.
 We have an excellent record of explaining how the incident was not representative of the client’s character.